EFFAS’ Certified ESG Analyst (CESGA): Our Epic Guide

 The CESGA exams are held quarterly, i.e. 4 times a year in March, June, September and December (see Key Dates section below for more details):

-• In-person exams are available mostly in UK, Europe, Singapore, Hong Kong and Mexico, although due to COVID-19, this is currently more limited.
+• In-person exams are available mostly in UK, Europe, Singapore and Mexico.

 • Online/remote exam option is also now available globally, do check that you meet the CESGA online exam requirements beforehand.